JR-1625607/simple-one-pager-website/README.md

     https://guides.github.com/features/mastering-markdown/

     https://babelmark.github.io/

+    - page source;

 * Understand the relevance of a .css file for an aesthetic layout.

+- add css file to see change;

 * Customise the style and arrangement of their one pager website.